minvws/nl-uzipoc-yubisign/README.md

 # PoC with Yubikey

-In order to automate certificate issuance for UZI, a PoC was done with a YubiKey(an hardware token) and an ACME server.
+In order to automate certificate issuance for UZI, a PoC was done with a YubiKey and an ACME server.
 The keypairs are generated on the YubiKey and the certificate is issued by the ACME server.
 This document will give you an high overview.

 ### Steps